Peer-Reviewed Research + Books

 - Structural covariance of homocide rates: are there any invariances across time and social space?

 - An Empirical Assessment of What We Know About Structural Covariates of Homicide Rates: A Return to a Classic 20 Years Later

 Here I will aggregate different sources like blogs or fiction that I have found insightful on the same issues above.
-Given that these are more author-driven pieces, doesn’t mean I agree 100% with everything they write, but rather, they are on this list because they provide an interesting perspective.
+Given that these are more author-driven pieces, doesn’t mean I agree 100% with everything they write, but rather, they are on this list because they provide insights that help conceptualize an issue.

 Race/Ethnicity & Discrimination

 - Why Are Black Parents Being Punished for Trying to Educate Their Kids?